 Postgraduate loans from Student Finance Northern Ireland

-Postgraduate Tuition Fee Loans have been introduced for students domiciled in Northern Ireland.
-You can find out more from Student Finance Northern Ireland website.
+Tuition fee loans of up to £5,500 are now available for students who are domiciled in Northern Ireland.
+You can find out more from Student Finance Northern Ireland.

 Educational Trusts and Charities